hurwitzlab/biosys-analytics/lectures/02-unix/unix.md

 Aaron
 ````

-Without any arguments, `head` assumes you must want it to read from STDIN, which is why you can chain any program's STDOUT into `head`.
-For instance, you could use `grep` to look for lines with the word "TERM" in them:
+Without any arguments, `head` assumes you must want it to read from STDIN.
+Many other programs will assume STDIN if not provided an argument.
+For instance, you could pipe `env` into `grep` to look for lines with the word "TERM" in them:

 ````
 $ env | grep TERM